ccrma/chugins/Hashmap/README.md

 See `hashmap-test.ck` for (relatively) comprehensive unit tests.
 Refcounting is accounted for, at least for the current test coverage.

+## Known Bugs

+If hashmaps form a cyclic dependency (e.g. 2 hashmaps point to each other) the json functions `HashMap.toJson()` will crash.

 ## Benchmarks

 `hm_bench.cpp` contains benchmark hashmap tests.
 Performance is similar or better than `std::unordered_map`